 All foundation subjects are assessed in a formative way at the beginning and end of each lesson, which informs planning of further lessons.
 Children assess their own learning against shared learning objectives at the end of each lesson.
-End of unit quizzes are used in history, geography, science, DT, art and RE to inform teachers when they complete simple summative assessments on the Curriculum Maestro on-line platform.
+End of unit quizzes are used in history, geography, science, DT, art and RE to inform teachers when they complete simple summative assessments on the Curriculum Maestro on-line platform at the end of each .project